Fred Harvey Company: Separation from AT&SF

 Beginning in the 1930s, the Fred Harvey Company began expanding into other locations beyond the reach of AT&SF, and often away from rail passenger routes.
-Restaurants were opened in such locations as the Chicago Union Station (the largest facility operated by Harvey), San Diego Union Station, the San Francisco Bus Terminal, and the Albuquerque International Airport; the last of these was established at the Los Angeles Union Passenger Terminal in 1939, and could accommodate nearly 300 diners.
+Restaurants were opened in such locations as the Chicago Union Station (the largest facility operated by Harvey), San Diego Union Station, the San Francisco Bus Terminal, and the Albuquerque International Airport.
+The last of these was established at the Los Angeles Union Passenger Terminal in 1939, and could accommodate nearly 300 diners.

 From 1959 until 1975, the Fred Harvey organization operated a series of restaurants in the Illinois Tollway oasis, a set of highway rest stops built on bridges over the tollway.
-In 1954, the Harvey family purchased the Grand Canyon hotels from the AT&SF, thus ensuring that the Fred Harvey Company would continue to make money.
+In 1954, the Harvey family purchased the Grand Canyon hotels from the AT&SF, thus ensuring that the Fred Harvey Company would continue to operate.
 In 1966, Fred Harvey purchased the Furnace Creek Inn, near Death Valley National Park, from U.S. Borax in 1966 after operating it for a decade.
 The original Fred Harvey Company, as well as the company's close affiliation with AT&SF, lasted until 1968 when it was purchased by the Amfac Corporation of Hawaii.
 Amfac was renamed Xanterra Parks & Resorts in 2002.
 In 2006, Xanterra purchased the Grand Canyon Railway and its properties.

 Under Amfac

-In 1968 Amfac bought Fred Harvey Co.
+In 1968, Amfac bought Fred Harvey Co.
 As of the 1970s, Fred Harvey as a division of Amfac ran: